"The true measure of any society can be found in how it treats its most vulnerable members."

 Recently, I was fortunate to attend the Global Symposium on the Role of Physicians and National Medical Associations in Addressing Health Equity and the Social Determinants of Health held in London, England.
 The meeting was organized by the Canadian, British and World Medical Associations and had, among other goals, an agenda to assist public health pioneer Sir Michael Marmot in making such issues central to his upcoming role as president of the World Medical Association.

-I sat down with Sir Michael to explore the stories, the evidence and the politics that come into play when doctors are actors for social change.Read more
+Among the attendees was Canadian Medical Association president Dr. Chris Simpson.
+I sat down with Dr. Simpson to explore the stories, the evidence and the politics that come into play when doctors are actors for social change.Read more